Combat!: Lost Sheep, Lost Shepherd

 time at Arch’s Hangar to establish a restaurant scene in fine CBS style.

-A hood says, “You’re not going to shoot me here!”
+A hood says, “you’re not going to shoot me here!”
 Rick asks

 Arch if it’s all right with him.
 “Sure,” says Arch,